Connect to the Infinity server and get an Infinity object

 uri: Required

-The uri here can be either a local directory in str format or a NetworkAddress object:
+The uri here is a NetworkAddress object:

-• NetworkAddress: Used in client-server mode, when you have deployed Infinity as a separate server and wish to connect to it remotely.
+NetworkAddress: Used in client-server mode, when you have deployed Infinity as a separate server and wish to connect to it remotely.
 A NetworkAddress object comprises two fields:

-• <PORT>: int - The SDK port number on which the Infinity server listens.
-Defaults to 23817.
+"<SERVER_IP_ADDRESS>":str- The IP address of the Infinity server.<PORT>:int- The SDK port number on which the Infinity server listens.
+Defaults to23817.

-• When setting uri as NetworkAddress, ensure you:
+When setting uri as NetworkAddress, ensure you:

-• Install the Infinity SDK: pip install infinity==<VERSION>
+- Install the Infinity SDK:

 When connecting to Infinity in client-server mode, ensure that the client version exactly matches the server version.
 For example: